-Data Protection Laws: the General Data Protection Regulation (EU) 2016/679 (GDPR), the Data Protection Act 2018 (DPA 2018) and any other applicable law or regulation relating to the processing of personal data and to privacy, as such legislation shall be amended, revised or replaced from time to time.
+Data Protection Laws: the General Data Protection Regulation (EU) 2016/679 (GDPR); the GDPR as incorporated (in whole or in part) into national law in the United Kingdom (UK GDPR); the Data Protection Act 2018 (DPA 2018) and any other applicable law or regulation relating to the processing of personal data and to privacy, as such legislation shall be amended, revised or replaced from time to time.

 Fee: the sum set out and payable in accordance with clause 4.

 Force Majeure Event: any event affecting the performance of any provision of these Terms & Conditions arising from or attributable to acts, events, omissions, or accidents which are beyond the reasonable control of a party including any abnormally inclement weather, flood, lightning, storm, fire, explosion, earthquake, subsidence, structural damage, epidemic or other natural physical disaster, transport, disruptions, failure or shortage of power supplies, war, military operations, riot, crowd disorder, strike, lock-outs or other industrial action, terrorist action, civil commotion and any legislation, regulations, ruling or omission of any relevant government, court, competent national authority or governing body.